Coi Leray: Personal life

 In 2021, Leray received an honorary diploma from Montclair High School in Montclair, New Jersey.
 As of 2021, she lives in Los Angeles.

 Leray briefly dated rapper Trippie Redd in 2019.
 They rekindled their relationship in August 2024.
-On January 1, 2025, it was announced that Leray and Redd were expecting their first child.
-Three weeks later, Leray revealed that she had been cheated on by Redd.
-In June 2025, their daughter Miyoco was born.
+On January 1, 2025, it was announced that Leray and Redd were expecting a child together.
+Six months later, she gave birth to their daughter.

+In April 2026, Leray confirmed that she was dating internet personality Justin Laboy.